-When should I sight a customer’s ID instead of scanning it?
+When should you sight a customer’s ID instead of scanning it?

 Collecting unnecessary personal information is a breach of the Privacy Act.
 You should not scan or copy a customer’s ID, if sighting it would be sufficient for the purpose you require it for.

 To help ensure you only collect identity information when required, ask yourself:

 - Could I explain to a customer why sighting their ID is insufficient?